XervoIO/demeteorizer/README.md

 This will result in a package.json with the node engine set to 0.12.x.

-## Tarball

-The --tarball option can be used to create a tar.gz of the application instead of putting the converted app in a directory.

-    $ demeteorizer --tarball /path/to/tarball.tar.gz

 ## Debug

-The --debug option is passed to the meteor bundle command indicating to meteor that the application should not be minified.
+The --debug option is passed to the meteor build command indicating to meteor that the application should not be minified.

     $ demeteorizer --debug